 The NuPhy Air75 is a decent keyboard for a home theater PC setup.
 You can use it wirelessly with a USB receiver or Bluetooth, so you won't worry about running a cable to your HTPC.
 Although it doesn't have a trackpad or a volume wheel, it does have media hotkeys, so you can navigate through media very easily.
 It does have full RGB backlighting, but the key legends aren't shine-through, so you can't see them in a dark environment.

 We tested the NuPhy Air75 with Gateron Low Profile Brown switches and the low-profile COAST keycaps.
-You can purchase this keyboard with clicky Gateron Low Profile Blue or linear Gateron Low Profile Red switches.
-For an additional cost, you can buy a different color of keycaps and a folio travel case.
+You can buy a different color of keycaps and a folio travel case for an additional cost.
 You can check out the label of the unit we tested here.